euank/pazi/README.md

 ### So, is it faster?

-Pazi is faster than the other autojump implementations it has been benchmarked against by a large margin.
+Pazi is faster than the other autojump implementations it has been benchmarked against.
 The results of these benchmarks are documented [here][benchmarks].

 ## Status